Krillh/Airzlinshire/Gvar/Old Gvar/Gvar Writing.md

-The primary writing system for [[Old Gvar]] is a logogram-like system.
+# Traditional Gvar Writing

-Each root has
+The traditional writing system for [[Old Gvar]], usually called Traditional Gvar Writing is a a syllabary with some hints of a logographic system.
+It's the oldest writing system and longest living one, being used throughout most of Gvar's history